 Ohio Drunk or Drugged Driving Charges Involving Property Damage

 - OH Property Damage with a Vehicle Laws

-- Civil Considerations for OVI with Property Damage in Columbus
+- Civil Considerations for OVI with Property Damage in Cincinnati

-- Finding the Best Attorney in Columbus for OVI and Property Damage Charges
+- Finding the Best Attorney in Cincinnati for OVI and Property Damage Charges

 There are two criminal offenses regarding property damage with a vehicle in Ohio.

 The first is operation in willful or wanton disregard of the safety of persons or property.
 This is defined in Ohio Rev. Code §4511.20 and states that "no person shall operate a vehicle, trackless trolley, or streetcar on any street or highway in willful or wanton disregard of the safety of persons or property."
 A violation of this law is a minor misdemeanor unless the offender has an adjudication of guilty for another traffic offense in the last year, in which case it is a misdemeanor of the fourth degree.
 If there are two or more previous offenses in the last year, it becomes a third-degree misdemeanor.